Salt and Light: Kingdom Witness Through Visible Obedience

 Kingdom disciples are salt and light so the world may see their works and glorify the Father.

 14 You are the light of the world.
-A city located on a hill can’t be hidden.
+A city on a hill cannot be hidden.

-15 Neither do you light a lamp, and put it under a measuring basket, but on a stand; and it shines to all who are in the house.
+15 Neither do people light a lamp and put it under a basket.
+Instead, they set it on a stand, and it gives light to everyone in the house.

-16 Even so, let your light shine before men; that they may see your good works, and glorify your Father who is in heaven.
+16 In the same way, let your light shine before men, that they may see your good deeds and glorify your Father in heaven.

 Kingdom disciples are salt and light so the world may see their works and glorify the Father.